 |Rambutan||Malaysia and Indonesia||Sweet, sour, and floral||Drinks and dessert|

 |Star Fruit||India and Southeast Asia||Sweet and sour||Cake, smoothie, salad, juice|

 |Star Apple||West Indies and Central America||Sweet and creamy||Fruit dessert|

-Native to Malaysia and Indonesia, rambutan is a favorite fruit in Southeast Asia.
+Native to Malaysia and Indonesia, rambutan – a fruit beginning with the R letter, is a favorite fruit in Southeast Asia.
 It is an oval fruit with many soft red and yellow whiskers surrounding it.
 Although it looks like a hairy “monster” outside, the rambutan has delicious white flesh inside with a single seed in the center.